Storytelling for a High Converting Landing Page

 If you have a delivery business, it is an excellent idea to visually present your delivery process.
-Take a look at the Home Loan Guru’s landing page where they are showing how and what will they achieve at the end of the delivery process.
+Take a look at the Home Loan Guru’s landing page, where they are showing how and what they will achieve at the end of the delivery process.

 3. Problem Solving

 One of the simplest ways to share a story is by solving your user’s problem.
 In this example, Hello Tushy has brilliantly used its USPs to solve many problems.
 “SO STOP FARTING START GIFTING”

 And this landing page addresses the dilemma just RIGHT!